BluestormDNA/ProjectPSX/README.md

 - Why "insert game here" doesn't work?

-Probably due to not implemented hardware or incorrect implemented one, mainly cdrom timmings.
+Probably due to not implemented hardware or incorrect implemented one, mainly cdrom/dma/mdec timmings.

 - How can i get console TTY or BIOS output?